 Below are some of the disadvantages:

-- Core – Core is a key module in a framework that provides the fundamental parts of the framework such as IoC or DI.
+- Core – Core is a key module in a framework that provides the fundamental parts of the framework, such as IoC or DI.

 - JDBC – Spring sub-projects module enables a JDBC-abstraction layer which removes the JDBC coding for specific vendor databases for better performances.

-- ORM integration – This integration facilitates the integration layers for object-relational mapping APIs, such as JDO, JPA and Hibernate features.
+- ORM integration – This integration facilitates the integration layers for object-relational mapping APIs, such as JDO, JPA, and Hibernate features.

 - Web – For a web-oriented integration module, it provides the features like Servlet listeners, multipart file upload, and context functionalities of web-oriented applications.

-- AOP module – Implementation of object-oriented programming allows defining a clean method-interceptors and pointcuts in the project.
+- AOP module – Implementation of object-oriented programming allows defining clean method-interceptors and pointcuts in the project.

 Q5.
 What do you mean by Dependency Injection?

-Dependency Injection is used as a design pattern, and in the Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled and also maintainable.
+Dependency Injection is used as a design pattern, and in the Spring framework, it provides permission to a web developer to remove the hard-coded dependencies and make the application extendable, loosely coupled, and maintainable.
 Dependency injection patterns can also be used/implemented to move the dependency resolution from compile-time to runtime.

 There are some benefits of using Dependency Injection, and they are: